 My responsibility as a guidance counselor is to make sure each child receives the best education possible.
-A good education includes things such as learning to read, write and work through math problems.
-Another very important part of a child's education is making sure that their emotional and physical needs are met.
-Physical needs are met when a student receives a good meal and gets enough sleep at night.
-It is my job to ensure that your child learns how to get along with others, and how to make wise choices and utilize self-control.
-I also make sure that our students understand the consequences of their choices and accept responsibilty.
+A good education includes things such as learning to read, write, and work through math problems.
+Another very important part of a child's education is making sure that his or her emotional and physical needs are met.
+Physical needs are met when a student receives a good meal, and gets enough sleep at night.
+My job is to ensure that each child's emotional needs are met, such as learning how to handle tough emotions, get along with others, make wise choices, and utilize self-control.
+I also make sure that students understand the consequences of bad choices, and accept responsibility for those choices.

 I work with students who are facing personal difficulties.
-Family disruptions such as death, divorce, or an illness may affect a student's ability to work at school, and may decrease their ability to cope during these difficult times.
+Family disruptions such as death, divorce, or an illness may affect a student's ability to work at school, and may decrease his or her ability to cope during these difficult times.
 In addition to working with students at Crockett, I also help parents.
 I provide them with resources in our community to help out with their individual needs.
-If parents have a concern about their child, I have an open door policy extended to parents which will allow us to discuss the situation.
+If parents have concerns about their children, I have an open door policy extended to parents to discuss those concerns.
 I consider confidentiality and ethics with my parents and students to be of the highest importance.
-I strongly believe that it is crucial for the school and home to work together and build a bridge for our students.
+I strongly believe that it is crucial for the school and home to work together, and build a bridge for students.
 In doing so, we become a winning combination for our students.
 All students deserve to be successful.
 Let's work together to make this a reality!

 I see students upon a student, teacher, parent or principal request.
-If a child or parent would like routine counseling visits, a parent consent must be completed.
+For routine counseling visits, a parent consent must be completed.

-Having students interact in small group settings with others who are experiencing the same difficulites allows them to step into roles they may not be able to in a large group setting.
+Having students interact in small group settings with others who are experiencing the same difficulties allows them to step into roles they may not be able to in a large group setting.
 Social development is very important in my guidance curriculum.
-If your child has been asked to participate in a group setting, please do not assume that he/she was identified for any other reason than I am trying to help all students build healthy relationships.
-Often I may call upon older students to participate in small group so they can lead and be a positive example to our younger students.
+If your child has been asked to participate in a group setting, please do not assume that he/she was identified for any reason other than that I am trying to help students build healthy relationships.
+Often I may call upon older students to participate in small groups so they can lead and be a positive example to our younger students.